christianacca/web-api-starter/docs/github-app-creation.md

 1. **Delete the .pem file** from your local machine

-2. **Clear the webhook secret** from your terminal/clipboard history
+2. **Clear any temporary local copies** or clipboard history containing the private key path or file contents

 3. **Verify secrets are accessible** in the Key Vault before proceeding